calmm-js/partial.lenses/README.md

 nothingness doesn't seem to add much.

-Some libraries implement special `Maybe` types, but the benefits do not seem worth the trouble or the disadvantages in this context.
-The main disadvantage is that wrapping values with `Just` objects introduces a significant performance overhead due to extra allocations, because operations with optics do not otherwise necessarily require large numbers of allocations and can be made highly efficient.
+Some libraries implement special `Maybe` types, but the benefits do not seem worth the trouble nor the disadvantages in this context.
+The main disadvantage is that wrapping values with `Just` objects introduces a significant performance overhead due to extra allocations, because operations with optics do not otherwise necessarily require large numbers of allocations and [can be made highly efficient](#benchmarks).
 Also, a `Maybe` [monad](https://github.com/rpominov/static-land/blob/master/docs/spec.md#monad) is not necessary for optics.
 A [monoid](https://github.com/rpominov/static-land/blob/master/docs/spec.md#monoid)